ryankidd44/ryankidd44.github.io/_posts/2021-10-6-nuclear-war.md

 they excel (Fetter & Wolfsthal, 2018).
 The possibility of retribution makes initial nuclear strikes against a nuclear-armed enemy generally inadvisable.
-Most nuclear states, including the US and Russia, have not ruled out launching a preemptive nuclear strike (Select Committee on International Relations, 2019).
-Few nuclear states have adopted an explicit ’no first use’ policy (Select Committee on International Relations, 2019).
+Most nuclear states, including the US and Russia, have not ruled out launching a preemptive nuclear strike (LordsIRCom, 2019).
+Few nuclear states have adopted an explicit ’no first use’ policy (LordsIRCom, 2019).
 However, nuclear weapons are ineffective deterrents against non-nuclear attack and adopting ’no first use’ does not impact their nuclear deterrent capacity (Fetter & Wolfsthal, 2018).
 The blow-back effect of nuclear weapons on the firing state is likely so